kirstenleah/plannit/README.md

 - Hashtags

 Lowest priority:
-- Thumbnail pop-ups on globe showing the traveller's profile photo,
+- Thumbnail pop-ups on globe showing the traveller's profile photo
 - See only photos for selected location
 - Search reviews for keywords
 - User account page to show activity (liked/commented-on posts)